Love-Pengy/pengypad/docs/pinout.md

   - READER: 15
 - ENCODER: VOL UP/VOL DOWN
   - [PIN OUT](./references)
-  - two pins to ground
-  - push button out to 10
+  - looking at it from the two prong side
+    - encoder
+        - 8 is left
-  - pulse outputs to 9 and 8
+        - 9 is middle
+        - 10 is right
+    - button
+        - 11 is left
+        - 12 is right